 The church of the Annunciation in Żebbuġ probably existed at the time of the first Universal Peace Walk in 1543 AD because it is mentioned (albeit as being in a bad state of repair) during the visit of Bishop Pietro Dusina in 1575.

-During the visit of Bishop Dusina in 1575 there were no less than 36 churches dedicated to the Annunciation in Malta.
+During the visit of Bishop Dusina there were no less than 36 churches dedicated to the Annunciation in Malta.
 The Annunciation (25th March), together with the Assumption (15th August) and the Infant Mary (8th September) were the three most popular Marian devotions on the island.

 It is interesting to note that of the fifteen or so churches in Żebbuġ today, 10 carry a Marian devotion.
-During his visit, Bishop Dusina identified 20 other churches Żebbuġ.
-Some of which were closed because they had fallen into disrepair.
+During his visit, Bishop Dusina identified 20 other churches Żebbuġ, some of which were closed because they had fallen into disrepair.

 The Church Today